1.Scotiabank Passport Visa Infinite + Card

 Final Words

-As you explore the best credit cards with no foreign transaction fees this February 2026 in Canada, remember that choosing the right card can significantly enhance your travel experience and save you money.
-Take time to compare your options, weigh the benefits, and make informed decisions that align with your spending habits and travel goals.
+As you consider the best credit cards with no foreign transaction fees this July 2026 in Canada, remember that the right card can enhance your travel experience and save you money.
+Take time to compare your options carefully and make informed decisions that align with your spending habits and travel plans.

 Frequently Asked Questions